 Welcome to Christ United Presbyterian Church!
 We are a community of friends, who worship God and do our best to love and serve our neighbors.
 We’d like you to be comfortable here among God’s people, so I thought I’d address some common questions.
 Our building stands on the corner of Highway 3 and Charles Street in Oelwein, across from Quick Star and next to McDonalds.
-We have two small paved parking lots next to the church to the north and south and also a larger gravel lot east of the church building.
+We have two small paved parking lots next to the church to the east and south and also a larger gravel lot east of the church building.

 Our worship service is at 10:30 a.m.
 We start with the prelude, so if you are a little late, you won’t feel conspicuous.
 We are still chatting.
 Sit on the right side of the sanctuary — you’ll see better on that side.
 You might notice that we wear all styles of clothing to church-jeans and sweats, or dresses and suits, we’ve got ‘em.
 Wear whatever you feel comfortable in.
 All are welcome.